digfish/geotagged-media/readme.txt

 == Changelog ==

+= 0.3.0 =
+* Implemented categories and tags for Media
+* Implemented filter by category or tag
+* Shortcode now allows to filter geo tagged media on a map to category or tag
+* Edit the media metadata in  "edit media details" view
+* Media library list mode, filter images with or without geotag
+* Store the geotags directly in the image file as EXIF tags

 = 0.2.5 =
-* Besides OSM, more four map sources are available: BingMaps, ESRI-XYZ, TileWMS, ThunderForest
+* Besides OSM, more four map sources are available: BingMaps, ESRI, TileWMS, ThunderForest

 = 0.2.0 =
 * Hability to rename photos directly when uploading them using reverse geocoding